vincentyfront/vincentyfront.github.io/_pages/projects.md

     Data Analyst <br />
     <em>June 2021 – October 2021</em> <br />
     <ul class="exp_ul">
-        <li>Researched California’s energy portfolio, cleaned data, and leveraged Google Data Studio and Tableau to make <a href="https://lookerstudio.google.com/reporting/a0a98a30-8302-44c7-9260-3c088fcf4897">interactive dashboards</a></li>
+        <li>Researched California’s energy portfolio, cleaned data, and leveraged Google Data Studio and Tableau to make <a href="https://lookerstudio.google.com/reporting/a0a98a30-8302-44c7-9260-3c088fcf4897">interactive dashboards</a> to present to stakeholders</li>
         <li>Utilized linear regression in R to make predictions on nitrogen and sulfur oxide concentrations in the atmosphere with 80% accuracy</li>
     </ul>
     </span>